 Healthcare affordability is a topic of immense interest to both individuals and national policymakers.
 An accurate depiction of healthcare affordability requires adequate consideration of the way resources can be allocated to meet the healthcare demand.
 As identified in the ontology presented in Figure 1, such resources can be human (doctors, nurses, etc.), physical (beds, rooms, vaccines, drugs, etc.), financial (funds, taxes, out-of-pocket payments, etc.), or information (health records, training, adverts, etc.).
-The model developed in this section, using Forrester's system dynamics, is meant to help policymakers understand and anticipate bed acquisition and management in a Lagos hospital.
-System dynamics is a popular modeling approach in healthcare systems M&S. A general survey of system dynamics in healthcare systems studies can be found in Homer and Hirsch.31 migration.
-The mortality rate is disaggregated in the model into the external death rate (i.e., deaths caused independently from the hospital intervention) and the failure rate (i.e., deaths caused within the hospital).
-The net migration rate aggregates inflow and outflow migrants.
-While the admission rate subtracts quantities from population, the success rate re-injects into the population those hospitalized patients who do not die at the hospital.
-Also, non-
+The model developed in this section, using Forrester's system dynamics, is meant to help policymakers understand and anticipate on beds acquisition and management in a Lagos hospital.
+System dynamics is a popular modeling approach in healthcare systems M&S. A general survey of system dynamics in healthcare systems studies can be found in (Homer & Hirsch, 2006).